How to Create a Brand Identity System That Works

 Location: Each territory has its peculiarities, so make sure to know how to approach people from any given area.

-Income: The purchasing power always influences our shopping choices, so you should build the brand identity having this feature in mind, too.
+Income: The purchasing power always influences our shopping choices, so you should build the brand identity by having this feature in mind, too.

 Education: The level of education also changes the way people make decisions.
 Are your buyers rational or make emotional purchases?